tomzx/blog.tomrochette.com-content/agi/automatic-template-extraction/article.md

 * To extract patterns, group them by starting character, then test how many have the same following character
 * Grammar induction
 * Compression
+	* Compression can be a tool for automatic template extraction, however we would most likely want to priority semantics of the extracted template over better compression
 * Diff/match/patch
 * Fragment extraction, then wildcard pattern generation
 * Lexer-like that will replace a whole sequence if it is already in the grammar instead of doing character by character replacement like sequitur